aineza2/-Negpod4_Education_Project/README.md

 ## Issues

-Encounter any issues or have suggestions?
+Encounted a bug any or have suggestions for improvment?
 Please open an issue in the [Issue Tracker](https://github.com/your-username/language-vocabulary-trainer/issues).

 ## License